Supervisor Michael R. Frey

 Stadium Authority in 1999.
 In 2003, Governor Warner reappointed him to

-Frey, 51, has lived in Fairfax County for the last 29 years and has been a homeowner in the London Commons Community of Centreville for the last 23 years.
+Frey, 58, has lived in Fairfax County for the last 37 years and has been a homeowner in the London Commons Community of Centreville for over 28years.
 A 1983 George Mason University graduate with a Bachelors Degree in Government and Politics, Frey was selected as one of the Outstanding Young Men in America that same year.
 He is also a graduate of Leadership Fairfax, the premier leadership development program in Northern Virginia.

 Frey has been involved in a variety of community activities.
 He is a charter member of the Burke Rotary Club.
 For more than ten years, he coached youth basketball and baseball for both the Springfield Youth Club and the Southwest Youth Association.
 Issues affecting our youth remain one of Frey's top priorities, and he has been a strong supporter of youth athletics.